Materials-Consortia/OPTIMADE/optimade.rst

      #END PCRE symops

-- The regular expression is also provided in an expanded form:
+- The regular expression is also provided in an expanded form as an OPTIMADE regex:

   .. code:: ECMA